Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 - Testing User Stories
 - The website loads correctly and functions on Chrome, Internet Explorer browsers.
 - All links direct to the correct page.
-- All Images and elements on website must load currectly.
+- All Images and elements on website must load correctly.
 - All elements on the website must be responsive and resized for different size of screen.
 - All Images in Gallery must display the name of the dishes when mouse pointer on the image.
 - Validating HTML, CSS